gabriellaespinoza/Python_Abacus_Connection/README.md

 Step 4: Insert client slug and a query on lines 56 and 57.
 Be sure to use triple quotes around any queries you post.

-Step 5: Run the file!
+Step 5: Save the script and run your file!
 If you have trouble running it through the console, try running the script through the terminal.